binayakd/binayakd.github.io/content/posts/2024-05-30-trino-on-eks-with-oicd.md

 The Trino team provides official [container images](https://hub.docker.com/r/trinodb/trino) and [Helm chart](https://trino.io/docs/current/installation/kubernetes.html) we can use, so we are covered there (we will be using them later). but there is no official Hive Standalone Metastore container images.
 The most updated one I could fined was in this [EMR on EKS](https://github.com/aws-samples/hive-emr-on-eks/tree/main/docker) example.

-So lets go though the process of creating the container image for the Hive Metastore we can use.
+So lets go through the process of creating the container image for the Hive Metastore we can use.
 In the repo the Dockerfile and the entry point script is in the folder: `metastore/image`

 As of April 2024, version 4.0.0 of Hive has been release, so we shall uses that (together with Hadoop v3.4.0) to make the image a bit more future-proof, and take advantage of [Hadoop upgrades to use AWS SDK v2](https://hadoop.apache.org/docs/stable/hadoop-aws/tools/hadoop-aws/aws_sdk_upgrade.html)

 ### Dockerfile

-I have chosen to use the Red Hat UBI Image as the base image, which is also what the [official Trino official Image uses](https://github.com/trinodb/trino/blob/master/core/docker/Dockerfile#L30):
+I have chosen to use the Red Hat UBI Image as the base image, which is also what the [official Trino image uses](https://github.com/trinodb/trino/blob/master/core/docker/Dockerfile#L30):

 ```dockerfile
 FROM registry.access.redhat.com/ubi9/ubi-minimal:latest